pingcap/docs/develop/dev-guide-proxysql-integration.md

     </SimpleTab>

-5. Configure ProxySQL by running the following command, which will execute `proxysql-prepare.sql` inside ProxySQL Admin Interface to establish a proxy connection between the TiDB instances and ProxySQL.
+5. Configure ProxySQL by running the following command, which executes `proxysql-prepare.sql` inside ProxySQL Admin Interface to establish a proxy connection between the TiDB containers and ProxySQL.

     <SimpleTab groupId="os">